Time to Kill (song): Lyrics and music

 Rick Danko and Richard Manuel sing the lead vocal.
 Garth Hudson plays electric piano, in a style that DeRiso describes as sounding like coming from a "red light-district" and Hoskyns describes as "tinking."
-Normal Band drummer, Levon Helm plays rhythm guitar on the song while Manuel takes the drums.
+Usual Band drummer, Levon Helm plays rhythm guitar on the song while Manuel takes the drums.
 Robertson plays lead guitar and Danko plays bass.

 Reception

 Hoskyns feels that this song plays it safe, describing it as "the most harmless piece of music the group had yet recorded as the Band."
 Hoskyns does praise Hudson's piano, and the combination of Helms' "funky" rhythm guitar with Robertson's "piercing" guitar solo.
 DeRiso states that "Robertson’s guitar weaves in with a serrated economy, working in counterpoint to Levon Helm’s tough rhythm riffs."
 Rolling Stone critic Dave Marsh described "Time to Kill" as one of the most notable "fine moments" from the Stage Fright album, along with "Stage Fright" and "The Shape I'm In."
 Burks praised Robertson's guitar opening and described the song as "a controlled performance, if, paradoxically, a bashing one," with "a complacent lyric" that he compared to Dylan's work at the time.
-Cash Box reviwed the song, stating that "cleaning up their grit a touch, the Band puts together a twinkling country - rock track that could become one of the group's most commercial singles yet" and also commented on the "stellar material and instrumental work."
+Cash Box reviewed the song, stating that "cleaning up their grit a touch, the Band puts together a twinkling country - rock track that could become one of the group's most commercial singles yet" and also commented on the "stellar material and instrumental work."
+Record World said that "the Band seems to have 'Time to Kill'...and money to make with their latest hit."

 "Time to Kill" peaked at #77 in the US on the Billboard Hot 100.
 It peaked higher in Canada at #45.
 But it did much better in the Netherlands, reaching #13.